410 Award Exhibition

 2024.2/22(thu)-2/27(tue)

-Kenji Moroi creates plastic sculptures of people with unique shapes and costumes, exuding a somewhat sacred air.
+Moroi Kenji creates plastic sculptures of people dressed in unique shapes and costumes, exuding a somewhat sacred air.
 Looking back on his 10th year as an artist, he will be exhibiting works that express in various forms the "prayers" and "wishes" that arise between his daily life and his work.

 Kenji Moroi